 Large banks supervised by the OCC generally have assets of $50 billion to $3 trillion, with examination teams in cities across the country.
 Retail credit banking examination work in the Large Bank Supervision Department can be exceptionally challenging and exceptionally rewarding, as examiners/specialists have significant opportunities to develop and expand their skills in a variety of complex business and product types, as well as to interact with bank personnel who are experts in their field.

 Midsize and Community Bank Supervision

 Midsize and community banks supervised by the OCC are in cities throughout the United States.
 Bank examiner/specialist positions for these institutions, which range in size from the smallest community banks to banks with assets up to $50 billion, are in cities where the OCC maintains field offices.
 Many midsize and community banks have complex and varied operations, particularly with regard to retail credit services, as well as the customers and geographies they serve, which require commensurate examination skills.

-The Chief National Bank Examiner’s Office (CNBE) is located at OCC headquarters in Washington, D.C.
-The CNBE office develops and interprets supervisory policies to address sound practices and emerging risks and provides on-site and off-site examination support.
-The CNBE office also interacts with the other federal banking agencies to develop consistent examination procedures and supervisory approaches.
-Retail credit specialists in the CNBE office may also have the opportunity to represent the OCC, speaking for the agency at national and local banker meetings and trade association conferences.
+The Bank Supervision Policy Department is located at OCC Headquarters in Washington, D.C.
+The department develops and interprets supervisory policies to address sound practices and emerging risks and provides on-site and off-site examination support.
+The department collaborates with the other federal banking agencies to develop consistent examination procedures and supervisory approaches.
+Retail credit specialists in the Bank Supervision Policy Department may have the opportunity to represent the OCC, speaking for the agency at national and local banker meetings and trade association conferences.

 If you are highly competent in retail credit with a proven ability to identify and resolve problems, you should consider a retail credit supervision career with the OCC.